2017 Jakarta gubernatorial election: Racism

 A candidate and a member of a minority ethnic group, Basuki has become the subject of occasional racist comments.
 During the 2017 gubernatorial campaign, he was regularly targeted by ultra-conservatives and supporters of rival candidates for being of Chinese descent.
 Furthermore, Basuki's "double minority" background makes him a target of the hardliner Islamic Defenders Front (FPI).
 The group called for the revision of the Jakarta Charter constitution to remove some of the governor's responsibilities for government-affiliated Islamic organizations.

 Allegations of Quran insult

-On 27 September 2016, in a speech in front of citizens of Thousand Islands, Ahok noted that some citizens would not vote for him because they are being "deceived using Verse 51 of Al Maidah and variations of it," referring to a verse that some groups have cited as grounds to oppose him.
+On 27 September 2016, in a speech in front of citizens of Thousand Islands, Ahok noted that some citizens would not vote for him because they are being "deceived using Verse 51 of Al-Ma'idah and variations of it," referring to a verse that some groups have cited as grounds to oppose him.
 The provincial government of Jakarta uploaded the video recording to YouTube in a channel which often feature Ahok's activities.
 Citizens and pundits criticized Ahok's statement, considering it an insult on the Quran.
 The video became popular and Ahok was widely criticized in social media such as Facebook and Twitter.
 A Change.org petition criticising him gained tens of thousands of signatures.
 Ahok was later convicted of blasphemy for the comment and sentenced to a two-year prison term.